camunda/camunda-docs-manual/content/update/patch-level.md

 2. The manual seletion of the time period within cockpit can be disabled.

 These attributes can be modifed in the [configuration file]({{< relref "webapps/cockpit/extend/configuration.md#historic-activity-instance-metrics" >}})

+## 7.8.6 to 7.8.7

+### History cleanup can be parallelized

+As of v.
+7.9.0, history cleanup can be parallelized, which leads to creation of several jobs in the database.
+For this reason:

+* call to `HistoryService#cleanupHistoryAsync` does not guarantee to return correct Job object in return and you should not rely on the returned value any more.
+ The same valid for REST call `POST /history/cleanup`
+* `HistoryService#findHistoryCleanupJob` is deprecated (as well as `GET /history/cleanup/job`), one should use `HistoryService#findHistoryCleanupJobs` instead.

 # Full Distribution